About Lung Cancer Symptoms, Stages, and Treatment

 Stage IIB: If the lung cancer tumor is between 5 centimeters and 7 centimeters, they categorize it as stage IIB.
 Other factors can lead to this classification.

 Stage III: As in stage II lung cancer, stage III has several definitions.
-One is that lung cancer is found in both the lung and lymph nodes in the middle of the chest.
+One is that cancer is found in both the lung and lymph nodes in the middle of the chest.
 It divides stage III lung cancer into two subsets.

 Stage IIIA: This defines a lung cancer that has spread on the same side of the chest from where it started.